-The UK Entrepreneur Showcase provides an opportunity for UK faculty innovators, and Launch Blue Incubator participants and alumni entrepreneurs to showcase their entrepreneurial experiences, technologies, and/or startups, and make connections.
+The UK Entrepreneur Showcase provides an opportunity for UK faculty innovators, Launch Blue program participants, and alumni entrepreneurs to showcase their entrepreneurial experiences, technologies, and/or startups, and make connections.

 Key Note Speakers: Elaine and Myron Jacobson, recipients of the Lee T. Todd Lifetime Achievement Award for Entrepreneurship